 Decreasing skin elasticity will occur in older cats, resulting in skin that is easily injured, dull, and not shiny hair.

 To maintain skin health, it’s better to pay attention to the adequacy of vitamin E and fatty acids such as Omega 6 and arachidonic acid.

 Our beloved old cat may not be as agile and funny as he was when he was a young cat.

 But it is at this time that we must devote as much attention and affection as possible.

-Because every time we spend with him will be very valuable for our old cat.
+Because every time we spend with him will be precious for our old cat.